threat-hunting/awesome_Threat-Hunting/README.md

 This repository is a library for hunting and detecting cyber threats.

 This library contains a list of:
-Tools, guides, tutorials, instructions, resources, detection and corrolation rules (use case and threat case for a variety of SIEM  platform such as  SPLUNK , ELK ,... )
+Tools, guides, tutorials, instructions, resources, detection and correlation rules (use case and threat case for a variety of SIEM  platform such as  SPLUNK , ELK ,... )

 *Table of Content:*